hildjj/unexpectedly/README.md

 test"
 ```

-Aggressive type coercion is used, including if the test JavaScript returns
+Aggressive type coercion is used, including if the test JavaScript
-an non-string the result string is parsed as JSON before comparison.
+returns an non-string the result string is parsed as JSON before
+comparison.

-Set file-wide globals with lines that start with `#!`, separating the name
+Set file-wide globals with lines that start with `#!`, separating
-and the value with a colon:
+the name and the value with a colon:

 ```
 #! name: value
 ```

 Special globals include:
- - "inline": the value is used as the test JavaScript instead of reading a file
+ - "inline": the value is used as the test JavaScript instead of
+   reading a file
- - "script": the value is used as the test JavaScript filename instead of the
+ - "script": the value is used as the test JavaScript filename
-   default
+   instead of the default
+ - "timeout": If any test in the file takes longer than this (in ms),
+   it fails.
+Default: 2000

 ## JavaScript to test